-A wee, friendly conversation might be a normal everyday occurrence in any other city, but in London this was a borderline epiphany.
+A wee, friendly conversation might be a normal everyday occurrence in any other city, but in London this felt like an epiphany.
 For a few minutes, I experienced a kindred sense of belonging I hadn’t felt in years.
-All she did was ask me which part I was from.
+All she did was ask me which part of Scotland I was from.

 Stonehaven?
 Is that right?
 I’m fae Barrhead myself.
 Softly spoken and yet miles apart, a celebration of commonality by a cash till.